saumyatrivedi14/Traffic_Sign_Classifier_P2/writeup.md

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy and matplotlib libraries to calculate summary statistics and visualize the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799 samples
-* The size of the validation set is ?
+* The size of the validation set is 4410 samples
-* The size of test set is ?
+* The size of test set is 12630 samples
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32,32,3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+The first image shows a random traffic sign pic selected from the dataset with the class index (class index and their descriptions of the traffic sign are provided in signnames.csv file in the repository).
+There are three bar charts shown below which gives the data distribution across all 43 class for each Training, Validation and Test set.

 ![alt text][image1]
+![alt text][image2]

 ### Design and Test a Model Architecture